-Equation \eqref{EqChi} can be used to determine the critical tunnelling $J_c$ and critical exponents $\nu$ and $\gamma$.
+Equation \eqref{EqChi} can be used to determine the critical tunneling $J_c$ and critical exponents $\nu$ and $\gamma$.
 For example, there is a very simple way of determining the relation between the two critical exponents $\gamma$ and $\nu$.
-By plotting the maximal amplitude of the fidelity susceptibility $\chi_{\mathrm{max}}$ as a function of system size $L$ on a log-log scale, one expects a linear relation with a slope of $\gamma/\nu$.
-Plots in Fig. \ref{Fig3} show that even for small systems, the linear regression is almost perfectly satisfied for the hard-core model ($W\rightarrow \infty$) as well as for very soft three-body repulsion ($W=4|U|$).
-Absolute values of the critical exponents as well as the value of the critical tunnelling $J_c$ can be found via the {\em data collapse} method, as explained below.
-If all critical parameters were known and indeed the relation \eqref{EqChi} was fulfilled, then by plotting $L^{-\gamma/\nu} \chi$ against $L^{1/\gamma} t$ for different system sizes all curves would collapse to the universal function $\tilde{\chi}$.
+By plotting the maximal amplitude of the fidelity susceptibility $\chi_{\mathrm{max}}$ as a function of the system size $L$ on a log-log scale, one expects a linear relation with a slope of $\gamma/\nu$.
+The plots in Fig. \ref{Fig3} show that even for small systems, the linear regression is almost perfectly satisfied for the hard-core model ($W\rightarrow \infty$) as well as for very soft three-body repulsion ($W=4|U|$).
+Absolute values of the critical exponents as well as the value of the critical tunneling $J_c$ can be found via the {\em data collapse} method, as explained below.
+If all critical parameters were known and indeed the relation \eqref{EqChi} were fulfilled, then plotting $L^{-\gamma/\nu} \chi$ versus $L^{1/\gamma} t$ for different system sizes would cause all curves to collapse to the universal function $\tilde{\chi}$.
 Importantly, this data collapse occurs only for a unique set of critical parameters.
 Therefore, in principle all critical parameters can be determined by finding proper rescaling so that all data for different system sizes fall on to one curve.
 Examples of {\em data collapse} for the studied system in the two cases $W=4|U|$ and $W=\infty$ are presented in the right panel in Fig. \ref{Fig4}.
-In Table \ref{Tabela}. the critical parameters for intermediate three-body interactions $W$ are presented.
-These results show that, as expected, the critical point corresponding to the transition from the pair to normal superfluid phase depends on the three-body repulsion.
-Interestingly, however, in addition we find that the critical exponent $\gamma$ varies with $W$ and is thus dependent on the microscopic details of the model.
-This strongly suggests that the Hamiltonian (\ref{Hamiltonian}) violates the universality hypothesis.
+In Table \ref{Tabela}. the critical parameters for intermediate three-body interactions $W$ are listed.
+These results show that, as expected, the critical point corresponding to the transition from PSF to the normal SF phase depends on the three-body repulsion.
+Interestingly, however, in addition, we find that the critical exponent $\gamma$ varies with $W$ and is thus dependent on the microscopic details of the model.
+This strongly suggests that Hamiltonian (\ref{Hamiltonian}) violates the universality hypothesis.